jrblevin/markdown-mode/README.md

     (default: `end`).
 The set of location options is the same as for `markdown-reference-location`.

+  * `markdown-font-lock-support-mode` - the variable
+    `font-lock-support-mode` is made buffer-local and set to `markdown-font-lock-support-mode`, which is `nil` by
+    default.
+This leads to more aggressive fontification, which helps detect multi-line constructs such as preformatted text (code) blocks, nested lists, and so on, which are common in Markdown documents.
+If you find that the performance is poor on large files, try `jit-lock-mode` instead.

   * `comment-auto-fill-only-comments` - variable is made
     buffer-local and set to `nil` by default.
 In programming language modes, when this variable is non-nil, only comments